Bitcoin Crypto: Bitcoin Taxes

 Are you one of the 10,000 people the IRS contacted?

-The name remained anonymous and the IRS seems like they do not want.
+The names remained anonymous and the IRS seems like they do not want to make them public.
 All we know is that in March last year, the cryptocurrency exchange Coinbase had to hand over some of their records to the IRS under federal order.
 The requirement from the IRS was to know who has traded more than 20,000 USD in cryptocurrency.
 This means that most of the people who had received the letter traded more than 20,000 USD.
 What we should all remember is that Bitcoin is not free hidden money when buying cryptocurrency, but also it is not free hidden money when it is earned.
 This means that if your employer pays you in cryptocurrency, then they will declare your income to the authorities.
 So also, the employee should declare it too.
 No matter where the IRS gets its information from, the traders should declare.

 Are cryptocurrency taxes only in the USA?

-The answer is yes, every country has a different position about cryptocurrency.
+The answer is no, every country has a different position about cryptocurrency.
 However, each country is following the same rule as, if you buy Bitcoin, you will most likely get taxed for it.
 The current problem that many Bitcoin investors are facing is that the cryptocurrency law is quite new.
 This means the majority of the law regarding cryptocurrency has not been sorted out yet.
 So, it can happen that it is easier to breach law for the sole point of not being aware of it.